What is Zyvox?

 During your treatment with Zyvox, do not start or stop using any other medications unless your doctor tells you to.
-You should not use Zyvox if you have untreated or uncontrolled high blood pressure, a carcinoid tumor, adrenal gland tumor, or a severely overactive thyroid.
+You should not use this medicine at is resistant to medication if you have untreated or uncontrolled high blood pressure, a carcinoid tumor, adrenal gland tumor, or a severely overactive thyroid.
 If you take an antidepressant or psychiatric medication, call your doctor right away if you have signs of a serious drug interaction, including: confusion, memory problems, feeling hyperactive (mentally or physically), loss of coordination, muscle twitching, shivering, sweating, diarrhea, and/or fever.

 You should not use Zyvox if you are allergic to linezolid.

-Do not use Zyvox if you have taken an MAO inhibitor in the past 14 days.
+Do not use linezolid if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, methylene blue injection, phenelzine, rasagiline, selegiline, and tranylcypromine.
+MAO inhibitors include isocarboxazid, methylene blue injection, phenelzine, tranylcypromine, and others.

-To make sure Zyvox is safe for you, tell your doctor if you have:
+To make sure Zyvox is safe for you, tell your doctor if you have ever had:

 a thyroid disorder;